Please ensure Javascript is enabled for purposes of website accessibility Amy Gillett Pathway • Adelaide Hills Council Skip to main content

 Bridge Construction:

-• New Bridges: Two new bridges will be built over Angas Creek and William Creek, replacing those removed when the railway was decommissioned.
+• New Bridges: Two new bridges have been built over Angas Creek and William Creek, replacing those removed when the railway was decommissioned.

-• Existing Bridge: The original bridge over Burford’s Hill, just north of Mount Torrens, will undergo extensive repair and rehabilitation.
+• Existing Bridge: The original bridge over Burford’s Hill, just north of Mount Torrens, has undergone extensive repair and rehabilitation

 Location